 At first glance, this extra reporting may not seem like a problem if you pay your monthly statement in full.
 However, you might experience these unintended consequences.

-The information for the Capital One® Spark® Cash Select for Business has been collected independently by Johnny Jet.
+The information for the Capital One Spark Cash for Business, Capital One Spark Miles Select for Business, and Capital One Spark Classic for Business has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 Most of the banks only report negative events from your business cards to your personal credit reports.
 One example can be missing payments or defaulting on the count.
 One reason for this is that most small business credit cards require a personal guarantee, even if you’re an LLC or corporation.
 Banks can use the personal guarantee to use your non-business assets to collect payment.